 Henry Shepherd is Assistant Director of the Stevens Initiative.
 Prior to joining the Aspen Institute, he was a student in the Master of Science in Foreign Service program at Georgetown University, where he was research assistant to former Assistant Secretary of State Chester Crocker.
 Earlier, he coordinated the volunteer training program at Soliya, a New York-based organization that facilitates virtual exchange between young people in Western and predominantly Muslim societies.
 As an undergraduate at Brown University, he helped launch Strait Talk, an international initiative that conducts youth dialogue across the Taiwan Strait.
 He is from Boston.

 Christine Shiau is Assistant Director of the Stevens Initiative where she oversees a wide array of functions related to program infrastructure, grants, strategy, communications, and operations, ensuring effective management throughout the program.
 Christine joined the Initiative following a career in the public and private sectors specializing in finance, accounting, compliance, and grants management.
 Preceding her current role, Christine managed several multi-million dollar grant programs at Cook County, Illinois.
 Christine’s portfolio included the Department of Homeland Security’s second largest urban security grant program specializing in public safety and emergency management.
 Prior to her public sector career, Christine worked as an auditor with Ernst and Young and an accountant with Enterprise Holdings.
-She recently joined Aspen from Los Angeles, where she worked for Kaiser Permanente managing federal grants through the Department of Health and Human Services.
-Christine graduated from the University of Illinois- Chicago with a bachelor of science in accounting and a minor in marketing.
+She came to Washington, DC from Los Angeles, where she worked for Kaiser Permanente managing federal grants through the Department of Health and Human Services.
+Christine graduated from the University of Illinois-Chicago with a Bachelor of Science in accounting and a minor in marketing.
 She is a Master of Business Administration candidate at the University of Maryland.

 The Aspen Institute is an educational and policy studies organization based in Washington, DC.
 Its mission is to foster leadership based on enduring values and to provide a nonpartisan venue for dealing with critical issues.
 The Institute has campuses in Aspen, Colorado, and on the Wye River on Maryland’s Eastern Shore.
 It also maintains offices in New York City and has an international network of partners.